Brenity/Personal-Portfolio/README.md

 # Personal-Portfolio
 Portfolio created for my Midterm

-#<!-- I successfully completed both extra credit opportunities.
+#I successfully completed both extra credit opportunities.
 Unfortunately,
  > the text box for submitting additional information didn't allow me to input
  > anything and upload the file, since only one form of submission was
  > allowed.
 However, you can find my project portfolio at the following link: